Here are the costs to forming a New Mexico LLC:

 |Taxes||Varies (paid every year)|

-Costs to setting up a New Mexico LLC
+How much does a New Mexico LLC cost?

 The Articles of Organization is filed with the New Mexico Secretary of State and once approved, this is what creates your LLC.